 If the actual product is different from what the AI described, or if the customer experiences an adverse outcome, they contact their doctor.
 The doctor's records show they bought a specific product based on a recommendation for specific effects.

 Voice interfaces make hallucination harder to catch than text.
 With a text chatbot, a customer can screenshot the response, save it, and reference it later.
+With voice, the interaction is ephemeral unless the retailer records, transcribes, and audits the call.
+The customer might remember part of what the AI said and act on incomplete or incorrect information.

 Cannabis retailers face product liability claims at baseline.
 Voice AI increases both the frequency of those claims and the amount of damages, because the retailer's own automated system is now documenting the liability.